shopware/docs/resources/guidelines/documentation-guidelines/04-fonts-and-formats/01-text.md

 * Spell out the names of the months and days of the week.
 For example, `January 19, 2017`

-* You can also use the numerical date format, `MM-DD-YYYY`, and separate the elements by hyphens.
+* You can also use the numerical date format, `MM-DD-YYYY`, and separate the elements by hyphens

 ## Numbers